Alec-Stashevsky/blocklength/cran-comments.md

 ## Test environments
-* local R installation, R 4.0.3
+* local R installation, R 4.0.4
-* ubuntu 20.04 (devel and release on GitHub Actions), R 4.0.3
+* Ubuntu 20.04 (devel and release on GitHub Actions)
-* macOS-latest (GitHub Actions)
+* macOS-latest (release on GitHub Actions)
+* windows-latest (release on GitHub Actions)
 * win-builder (devel and release)
+* Fedora (devel on Rhub)
+* Ubuntu (release on Rhub)
+* Windows Server 2008 R2 (devel on Rhub)

 ## Resubmission

 CHANGES:
-  * Added references as doi hyperlinks in description section of DESCRIPTION
-  * added \value to .Rd files for plot.hhj.Rd and plot.pwsd.Rd
-  * changed all references from \dontrun to \donttest
+  * bug fixes and minor improvements to existing functions

-    * NOTE: Examples wrapped in \donttest are for hhj.R calls which take >5s to run
+NOTE: Examples wrapped in \donttest are for hhj.R calls which take >5s to run

-### Previous Resubmissions
-CHANGES: Updated .Rd files to remove unicode characters

 ## R CMD check results

-* This is a new release.

 ### Local Machine